EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Experiment

+\paragraph{Observational Human Evaluation} The observational human evaluation results in Table \ref{tab:observation} suggest that the generated response of EVA2.0$_\text{xLarge}$ is preferable to humans in terms of Sensibleness, Specificity, and Consistency.

-Considering that human-model interactive evaluations are time-consuming and expensive, self-chat has been widely adopted to evaluate dialogue systems.
-Giving a starting utterance, we let the model chat with itself for nine turns and ask the annotators to assess the generated session.
-As suggested by \citet{li2019acute}, annotators are required to pay attention to only one speaker and give scores in terms of Sensibleness, Specificity, Consistency, and Engagingness.
-Results in Table \ref{tab:selfchat} show that EVA2.0 consistently achieves the best performance in all the evaluated dimensions.
+\paragraph{Self-chat Human Evaluation} Since human-model interactive evaluations are time-consuming and expensive, self-chat has been widely adopted to evaluate dialogue systems.
+Given a starting utterance, the model chats with itself for nine turns, and the generated sessions are assessed by the annotators.
+Results in Table \ref{tab:selfchat} show that EVA2.0 consistently achieves the best performance in all the evaluated dimensions, producing the most coherent, informative, and engaging conversations.